yli091230/DNAnexus/README.md

 ## Problems need to solve
 1. Efficent way to get input?
 2. How to trouble shoot?
-  a.
-The GUI seems have no information about what goes in the command section?
-  b.
-Error message ""
 3. How to avoid run duplicated jobs?

 ## Usefull git repositories